Rhinoplasty – Cosmetic & Reconstructive

 Rhinoplasty usually takes two to three hours and may be performed with twilight sleep or general anesthesia.
 Dr. Brunner can take one of two approaches to rhinoplasty: open or closed.
 During an open rhinoplasty, she

 Careful planning of your rhinoplasty is very important.
-Dr. Brunner will examine the anatomy and structure of your nose, both internally and externally.
+At our Princeton, NJ office, Dr. Brunner will examine the anatomy and structure of your nose, both internally and externally.
 She will consider the contour and shape of your face, the texture and thickness of your skin, the proportions of your other facial features, and the ability of your skin to heal.
 Photo imaging is an integral part of your preoperative rhinoplasty consultation.
 Although by no means a promise of surgical results, photo imaging can help illustrate potential rhinoplasty outcomes.
 Dr. Brunner likes to review these images in detail with you to help define your expectations and illustrate realistic rhinoplasty results.
 Imaging acts as the blueprint for your rhinoplasty.

 After Your Rhinoplasty